apostrophecms/docs/docs/cookbook/windows-development.md

 First, you must [install WSL according to the documentation](https://docs.microsoft.com/en-us/windows/wsl/install).
 In particular we strongly recommend that you [install Ubuntu 20.04 LTS, which can also be done from the Windows app store](https://apps.microsoft.com/store/detail/ubuntu-2004/9N6SVWS3RX71?hl=en-us&gl=US).
 This method was tested for this article.
 Newer versions of Ubuntu might not support everything covered here, and 20.04 is supported until 2030.

 Second, launch Ubuntu 20.04 from the Start menu to access the Linux shell prompt.
-If you did not install Ubuntu via the Windows Store, you may need to access the prompt a different way, for instance by launching Powershell and typing `wsl`.
+If you did not install Ubuntu via the Windows Store, you might need to access the prompt a different way, for instance by launching Powershell and typing `wsl`.

 ::: note
 From here on out, all commands are intended to be typed at the Ubuntu 20.04 shell prompt, not the regular Windows command or Powershell prompt.